What is a Buying Group?

 - consists of only schools, or if the group is a mix of government and/or nongovernment organizations.

 - has membership fees.
-If the fees are negligible, competitive procurement is not required and are costs to the nonprofit school food service account are allowable.
+If the fees are negligible, competitive procurement is not required and costs to the nonprofit school food service account are allowable.

 purchases through the buying group need to be competitive.